Darvaron/TweetEmotionRecognition/README.md

 # TeetEmotionDetection
-Emotion detection in tweets at real time
+Emotion detection in tweets at real time from a given hashtag.